azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 First we are going to create a template again using the Azure portal and convert this using the `az bicep decompile` command.

 As we have learned during the `ACI` deployment, a file **template.bicep** is created, which seems to work well, but notice the warnings that are displayed.
+Mainly related to *unused params* and *readonly properties*.

 Adjust the **parameters.json** for your needs and we are ready to deploy our Azure Cosmos DB account.
 Ensure that to chose an unique name, since during writing of this article **Pac-Man** was not yet taken as account name.